Is Puerto Vallarta Safe for American Tourists?

 While there have been isolated incidents of violent crime in Puerto Vallarta, they have mainly involved criminal groups and have not been targeted towards tourists or visitors.

-The city is a popular tourist destination and is well-equipped to provide a safe and enjoyable experience for visitors.
+The city is a popular tourist destination and is well-equipped to provide visitors a safe and enjoyable experience.

 By taking some basic safety measures, you can feel secure and make the most of your vacation.